thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 You said:
 OpenAI doesn’t let me browse your entire account history

-where do i find the rules and reasoning for their decision on *what* you are allowed to browse.
-And are you just not allowed to use what you saw or are you really bared and sandboxed from ever seeing the ones they don't _let you_ see? asking out of genuine curiosity.
+where do i find the rules and reasoning for their decision on *what* you are allowed to browse?
+And are you just not allowed to use what you saw or are you really barred and sandboxed from ever seeing the data they don't _let you_ see? asking out of genuine curiosity.

 ChatGPT said:
 Got it — you’re asking about the actual mechanism behind “Max can’t look back across all of my chats,” not just a policy blurb.